ReinX24/CompServe/Notes.md

 - Add separate pages for freelancer and client login and register
 - Make arrays into json instead of directly uploading as arrays
 - Change job into 2 versions, gig (short term, small job) or contract (long term, big job)
+- Client can request freelancer to take a job